 with Emma Rice and Laura Keefe

-Adapting and Directing will involve group sessions, an individual task and one-to-one time with Emma and Laura to explore and develop your ideas and approach.
+Adapting and Directing will involve group sessions, an individual task, and one-to-one time with Emma and Laura to explore and develop your ideas and approach.
 All elements will take place online.
 You will end the course with a developed and practised pitch ready to share with the industry.

 About the course leaders